declaredfunction/turbo-barnacle/README.md

 ### Naming Conventions

-Turbo-barnacle = Initial Repo (Main branch) Prop-Initial-Edit = Initial branch
+Turbo-barnacle = Initial Repo (Main branch)

+Initial-Edit = First branch off main
-  * if sub-branch is required begin naming conventions alphabetically with fruit.
+  * if sub-branch is required, begin naming conventions alphabetically with fruit.
+  #### EXAMPLE:
   > Initial-Edit-Apricot

+ In the following example, the inital branch `banana`, has a branch of it's own `blueberry`.
+This is used to test if `C` can be added to `B` successfully, before merging both into `A` (the main branch).
   > Initial-Edit-Banana
+  > > Initial-Edit-Blueberry

  ---

 ### Creating a Repo
   - Used to organize a single project